-- Part I: Statistics and Data Handling.
+• Part I: Statistics and Data Handling.
 This will cover the basic notion of data-sets, its attributes and relationships.
-We will introduce the basic terminology is statistics such as the sample and concepts such as the sample mean and sample variance.
-We will use the following datasets at different points in the notes for illustrating (a) Thane census 2001 data-set (b) population of Canada by age group for the year 2007.
+We will introduce the basic terminology of statistics such as the sample and attrbutes such as the sample mean and sample variance.
+We will use the Thane census 2001 data-set through out for this part.
 We will also study some elementary methods of representing data such as scatter-plots and histograms.
 Next, we will study the use of Scilab to manipulate data and to write small programs which will help in representing data and in making our first conclusions.
 Finally, we will develop the elements of least-square fit and of regressions.
-This is the first model-building exercise that one does with data.
-We will uncover some of the mathematics of this and also of errors and their measurement. - Part II: Probability.
+This is the first modelbuilding exercise that one does with data.
+We will uncover some of the mathematics of this and also of errors and their measurement.

+- Part II: Probability.
 This is the most mathematical part of the course.
 It consists of explaining a standard set of models and their properties.
 These models such as the exponential, normal or binomial distributions are idealized worlds but may be good approximations to your data sets.
 This is expecially true of the normal distribution.
-The above will be introduced as example characterizations of a formal object called the random variable.
+The above will be introduced as examples of a formal object called the random variable.
 We will also study functions of random variable and the important notion of expectation, which is a single numeric description of a data set.
 This includes the mean and variance as special cases. - Part III: Testing and Estimation.
 This links statistics and probability.
 The key notions here are of parameters, and their estimation and testing.
 A parameter is an attribute which we believe, determines the behaviour of the data set.
 For example, it could be the rate of decline in the water level of the bore-well.
 We will uncover methods of estimating parmeters and assigning it confidence.
 We will use certain well-known tests such as the Kolmogoroff-Smirnov tests, the χ^2 -test (pronounced chi-squared) and the Students t-test.
 We will also outline methods of accepting and rejecting certain hypotheses made about he data.